cambiata/HxAudioTools/README.md

 Should work fine on Flash, Neko and Native desktop targets.
 Looking forward to learn more about bitlevel numbercrunching, efficient data structures, platform practices etc. on the road.

+Note!
+Early development - a lot of experimenting and fiddling going on.
+Don't expect things to be stable and production ready!

 ### Implemented:
 - 16 bit 44kHz wav files only
 - simple DSP: mixing, fading, reversing